yangzhengjie888/Personal-media-vault/README.md

 <B>FAQ</B>: When users meet some problems when they are using media vault, they can high-possibly find the answers through FAQ.
 The most frequent Q & A are collected and integrated from user feedbacks.

 <B>Check capability</B>: Users can check the capability, which is shown on the top-right of user interface.

-Any other problems you meet in media vault, you can contact our manager with the contact information in <B>‘About us’</B> page.
-Our manager will reply you as soon as possible.